Single-channel video projection with surround sound, & accompanying text Hoax, 2021.

 National and international highlights include working with Tate Modern (London), DKUK (London), Somerset House Studios (London), Marginalia Pictures (UK), Praksis (Norway) and Portland Institute of Contemporary Art (USA).

-Bhebhe&Davies, 2022
+Viscera, an extract, Bhebhe&Davies, 2022

-CIRCA x Dazed Class of 2022 screening at Piccadilly Lights (London), Kurfürstendamm (Berlin), K-POP Square (Seoul), and Federation Square (Melbourne),.
+CIRCA x Dazed Class of 2022 screening at Piccadilly Lights (London), Kurfürstendamm (Berlin), K-POP Square (Seoul), and Federation Square (Melbourne).

 The CIRCA x Dazed Class of 2022 showcases 30 artists work from a global public call-out invited filmmakers + new media creators responding to the theme ‘A Future World’ inspired by the CIRCA 2022 manifesto "And Now We Build Worlds".
 Bhebhe&Davies were one of 30 finalists whose artworks were screened on London’s iconic Piccadilly Lights, Berlin, Limes, Kurfürstendamm, Seoul, COEX K-Pop Square and Melbourne, Fed Square.
 Viscera (an extract) screened internationally on Sunday 4th September at 20:22 local time.